Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

-Third, the situation is both more interesting and more complex when the agents' actions become statistically dependent.
+Third, the situation is more interesting and more complex when the agents' actions become statistically dependent.
+This can arise in a variety of ways, such as in repeated games or in the presence of signaling.
 In this case, there are three parameters at play in the joint distribution: four joint probabilities minus the normalization.
 We can parameterize this space in analogy to task selection as $p_2 = f_{1|0} (1-p_1) + f_{1|1}p_1$ and $f(s_1=1,s_2=1)=f_{1|1} p_1$, with the shorthand $f_{1|1}= f(s_2=1|s_1=1)$, $f_{1|0}= f(s_2=1|s_1=0)$.
-Note that $r=f_{1|1}-f_{1|0}$ is the regression of $p_2$ on $p_1$, which vanishes when the two agents are statistically independent.
-Thus, $r$ is a measure of how (co-)related the two states are.
+Note that $r=f_{1|1}-f_{1|0}$ is the regression~\cite{frank_natural_2012,Queller1992} of $p_2$ on $p_1$, which vanishes when the two agents are statistically independent.
+Though this is a general statistical quantity, it arises naturally from kinship~\cite{Hamilton1964}.
+Thus, $r$ is a measure of how (co-)related the two agents' phenotypes are.
 The log-fitness becomes